Colégio Angélica: Closure

 The 60th anniversary of Colégio Angélica, in 2010, was celebrated with festive solemnities and a section in the City Council of Coronel Fabriciano, where the bill granting the title of honorary citizenship to the Sisters Auxiliadora, Aracoeli and Donatila, benefactors of the school, was approved.
 It was the school with the best performance in the 2010 National High School Exam (Enem) in the municipality (fourth in the Vale do Aço Metropolitan Region), with 645.14 points.

-In September 2011, with 346 students and 45 employees, the Carmelite Sisters announced the closure of the institution for financial and bureaucratic reasons.
-There were protests in the city against the closing and a parents' commission was formed with the objective of demanding measures that would avoid the deactivation.
-On October 19, it was announced that the Congregation of the Franciscan Sisters of the Sacred Heart of Jesus would become the new maintainer of the school, avoiding the closure of the institution.
-The Carmelite Sisters, however, continued to own the property.
+In September 2011, the Carmelite Sisters, which operated the institution, announced that it would close at the end of the year, citing financial and bureaucratic difficulties.
+At the time, the school had 346 students and 45 employees.
+Demonstrations against the closure were held in the city, and parents formed a committee to press for measures that would keep the school open.
+On October 19, it was announced that the Congregation of the Franciscan Sisters of the Sacred Heart of Jesus would become the school's new operator, allowing it to remain open.
+The Carmelite Sisters, however, retained ownership of the property.

-In September 2015, the end of the institution's activities was again announced, with the Franciscan Sisters claiming financial reasons and the necessity of renovating the building.
-As in 2011, there were protests and a parents' commission was formed, which met with Mayor Rosângela Mendes.
-On October 9, 2015, the Catholic Institute of Minas Gerais (ICMG), part of the Brazilian Union of Catholic Education (UBEC) - maintainer of Unileste - decided to take over the administration of the school, but on December 18, almost two months after the opening of the enrollment period for 2016, the Congregation of the Carmelite Sisters informed the parents' committee and the ICMG that it would not grant the rental contract for the maintenance of the school the following year.
+In September 2015, the institution's closure was announced again, with the Franciscan Sisters citing financial difficulties and the need to renovate the building.
+As in 2011, demonstrations were held and a parents' committee was formed.
+The committee met with Mayor Rosângela Mendes.
+On October 9, 2015, the Catholic Institute of Minas Gerais (ICMG), part of the Brazilian Catholic Education Union (UBEC), which operates the Unileste university center in the city, decided to assume administration of the school.
+On December 18, however, nearly two months after enrollment for the 2016 school year had begun, the Carmelite congregation informed the parents' committee and the ICMG that it would not agree to a lease allowing the school to continue operating the following year.
+The closure of Colégio Angélica appeared certain and would have left 64 employees without jobs and forced 360 students, from early childhood education through secondary and technical education, to enroll at other schools.
+In mid-January 2016, however, the Carmelite congregation and the ICMG reached a new agreement through the mediation of the Diocese of Itabira–Fabriciano.
+The agreement allowed the ICMG to continue operating the school, and normal activities resumed in early February 2016.

-The closing of Colégio Angélica was taken for granted and would leave 64 employees unemployed and 360 students from kindergarten to elementary and technical school having to enroll in other institutions.
-However, in mid-January 2016, a new agreement was reached between the Carmelite Sisters and the ICMG under the intermediation of the Diocese of Itabira-Fabriciano, guaranteeing the maintenance of the school by the ICMG and the return of normal activities in the first days of February 2016.
+The school ultimately closed permanently at the end of 2022, leaving the building, which was still owned by the Carmelite Sisters, vacant.
+In May 2026, the building and its surrounding grounds were purchased from the Carmelite Sisters by the Coelho Diniz supermarket chain, which said that it had acquired the property for "investment purposes".
+On May 30, business owners, former students, former employees, and local residents organized a symbolic embrace around the school as a demonstration calling for the property's preservation and opposing any potential demolition.